valbuild/val/packages/next/README.md

 ## When to NOT use Val

 Val is designed to work well on a single web-app, and currently only supports Next 13.4+ (more meta-frameworks will supported) and GitHub (more Git providers will follow).

 Unless your application fits these requirements, you should have a look elsewhere (at least for now).

 In addition, if you have a "content model", i.e. content schemas, that rarely change and you plan on using them in a lot of different applications (web, mobile, etc), Val will most likely not be a great fit.

+If that is the case, we recommend having a look at [sanity](https://sanity.io) instead (we have no affiliation, but if we didn't have Val we would use Sanity).

-Our experience is, however, that it is both hard to nail the content model down and that you actually want to present the exact same content on the different surfaces.
+**NOTE**: Our experience is that however nice it sounds, it is hard to "nail" the content model down.
+Usually content is derived from what you want to present, not vice-versa.
+In addition, you should think carefully whether you _really_ want to present the exact same content on all these different surfaces.

-However, if you believe you can do that, we recommend having a look at [sanity](https://sanity.io) instead.

 ## Examples